 Those who receive or apply for DACA will not necessarily be targeted for deportation.
 Administrative programs like this have never been used for wholesale deportation in the past.
 It would be extremely expensive for the government to try to deport all 700K+ DACA recipients.
 However, Trump is more unpredictable than past presidents, so we do not really know what to expect.

-For those who have not yet applied for DACA, the processing of those applications is taking long enough now that they would likely not be adjudicated until after January 2017, and it is possible the DACA program will not exist by then.
+For those who have not yet applied for DACA, the processing of those applications is taking long enough.
+They would likely not be adjudicated until after January 2017, and it is possible the DACA program will not exist by then.
 Therefore, at this point potential applicants’ efforts to assemble an initial DACA application and pay the filing fees (which go up in December 2016) may result in no benefit and expose them to DHS.

 It is unknown whether this Administration will terminate existing DACA grants or instead not allow DACA recipients to renew.
 Those who have already received DACA are known by the government.
 Therefore, renewing DACA does not carry a new risk.
 In fact, renewing DACA may mean a DACA recipient can have a work permit until it expires one to two years into the next Administration.
 One risk, however, is again that the renewal might not be adjudicated before Trump becomes President, and the effort and money to renew will be for nothing.
 People who file to renew soon may be successful, as DACA renewals are currently being processed in 8 weeks with USCIS' upgraded system.
 The cost may be offset by loans and other funding available through Mission Asset Fund, the Mexican Consulate, some DACA collaboratives and/or other programs.